deshraj04/Coursera_Capstone/Data Description.md

 | 3  	| Parkwoods    	| 43.753259             	| -79.329656             	| High Street Fish & Chips 	| 43.745260      	| -79.324949      	| Fish & Chips Shop    	|
 | 4  	| Parkwoods    	| 43.753259             	| -79.329656             	| Pizza Pizza              	| 43.760231      	| -79.325666      	| Pizza Place          	|

-We'll datasets such as above for data analysis and exploration to identity the similarities or differences in Arts & Entertainment, Food and Nightlife between New York City and Toronto.
+We'll use datasets such as above for exploratory data analysis to identity the similarities or differences in Arts & Entertainment, Food and Nightlife between New York City and Toronto.